Code of Conduct

 7. Knowingly and intentionally damages or destroys school district property.

-18. “Weapon” means a firearm as defined in 18 USC §921 for purposes of the Gun-Free Schools Act.
-It also means any other gun, BB gun, pistol, revolver, shotgun, rifle, machine gun, disguised gun, dagger, dirk, razor, stiletto, switchblade knife, gravity knife, brass knuckles, slingshot, metal knuckle knife, box cutters, cane sword, electronic dart gun, Kung Fu star, electronic stun gun, pepper spray or other noxious spray, incendiary bomb, ammunition, imitation ammunition or exploding substances, or other device, instrument, material or substance that can cause physical injury or death when used to cause physical injury or death.
+“Weapon” means a firearm as defined in 18 USC §921 for purposes of the Gun-Free Schools Act.
+It also means any other gun, BB gun, pistol, revolver, shotgun, rifle, machine gun, disguised gun, dagger, dirk, razor, stiletto, switchblade knife, gravity knife, brass knuckles, slingshot, metal knuckle knife, box cutters, cane sword, electronic dart gun, Kung Fu star, electronic stun gun, pepper spray or other noxious spray, explosive or incendiary bomb, ammunition, imitation ammunition or exploding substances, or other device, instrument, material or substance that can cause physical injury or death when used to cause physical injury or death.

 Back to top

-Student Rights
+A. Student Rights

-1. Take part in all district activities on an equal basis regardless of race, color, creed, national origin, religion, religious practice, disability, weight, gender, gender identity, sex, or sexual orientation.
+1. Take part in all district activities on an equal basis regardless of actual or perceived race (including traits historically associated with race, such as hair texture and protective hairstyles like braids, locks and twists), color, creed, national origin, ethnic group, religion, religious practice, disability, weight, gender (including gender identify and expression) or sexual orientation.

-3. Access school rules and, when necessary, receive an explanation of those rules from school personnel.
+4. Access school policies, regulations and rules and, when necessary, receive an explanation of those rules from school personnel.

-Student Responsibilities
+B. Student Responsibilities

 All district students have the responsibility to:

-2. Be familiar with and abide by all district policies, rules and regulations dealing with student conduct.
+3. Be familiar with and abide by all district policies, rules and regulations dealing with student conduct.

-3. Attend school every day unless they are legally excused and be in class, on time, and prepared to learn.
+4. Attend school every day unless they are legally excused and be in class, on time, and prepared to learn.

-4. Work to the best of their ability in all academic and extracurricular pursuits and strive toward their highest level of achievement possible.
+5. Work to the best of their ability in all academic and extracurricular pursuits and strive toward their highest level of achievement possible.

-5. React to direction given by teachers, administrators and other school personnel in a respectful, positive manner.
+6. React to direction given by teachers, administrators and other school personnel in a respectful, positive manner.

-6. Ask questions when they do not understand.
+10. Ask questions when they do not understand.

-8. Dress appropriately for school and school functions.
+12. Dress appropriately for school and school functions.

-9. Accept responsibility for their actions.
+13. Accept responsibility for their actions.

-10. Conduct themselves as representatives of the district when participating in or attending school-sponsored extracurricular events and to hold themselves to the highest standards of conduct, demeanor, and sportsmanship.
+14. Conduct themselves as representatives of the district when participating in or attending school-sponsored extracurricular events and to hold themselves to the highest standards of conduct, demeanor, and sportsmanship.

 Back to top

-Parents
+A. Parents

-1. Recognize that the education of their child(ren) is a joint responsibility of the parents and the school community.
+1. Recognize that the education of their child(ren) is a joint responsibility of the parents and the Cohoes City School District community and collaborate with the district to optimize their child’s educational opportunities.

 2. Send their children to school ready to participate and learn.